IivingdoII/IivingdoII/README.md

-I love my wife/gf so much guys. we are narumika in real life and narumika is canon btw (im chill with ritsumika too and rest of valkyrie (excluding sh*))
+I love my husband so much guys. we are narumika in real life and narumika is canon btw (im chill with ritsumika too and rest of valkyrie (excluding sh*) - referring to my actual bf irl not yume whatever)

 pls go away if you disagree, i literally do not care don't whine to me